 - How does the cost of full coverage compare to liability only?

-- How can I find the cheapest full coverage insurance online?
+- How can I save on my full coverage auto insurance policy?

-So, which companies offer cheap full-coverage car insurance?
-According to 2022 data, Nationwide, USAA, Erie, Geico and American Family came out on top regarding the cheapest full-coverage car insurance companies among major national insurers.
+So, which companies offer cheap full coverage car insurance?
+According to 2022 data, Nationwide had the cheapest full coverage car insurance company among major national insurers.

 The insurance companies listed below offer the cheapest average full coverage rates but remember – your coverage needs and specific driver profile will impact insurance costs, so your premium may be higher or lower than the average.